Kansans honors those who have fallen on Memorial day

 WICHITA, Kan.
-(KSNW) – Many spend Memorial Day remembering those who died while serving our court.

-Across the nation, including right here in Wichita, many ceremonies were held to honor the fallen.
+(KSNW) – Many Memorial Day ceremonies were held to honor the fallen across the nation, including right here in Wichita.

-One local veteran said it is important to honor those we have lost on Memorial day because they paid the ultimate price for our freedom.
+One local veteran told KSN News that it is important to honor those we have lost because they paid the ultimate price for our freedom.

-Another local veteran told KSN Reporter Jessica Watson that he attended three ceremonies on Monday, May 30.
-He told her he is counting his blessings that so many in his family were able to come home after serving.
+Another local veteran said that he attended three ceremonies on Monday.
+He said he is counting his blessings that so many in his family were able to come home after serving.

 One of the Memorial Day ceremonies was held outside of Century II.
-At 3 p.m., TAPS was played in honor of the more than a million people who died while serving America.
+At 3 p.m., taps were played in honor of the more than a million people who died while serving America.

 Duncan comes from a family of veterans.
 He said taking time on Monday to honor those who have passed is crucial.